eyagovbusiness/GSWB.SwarmBot/README.md

-# MandrilAPI
+# Mandril
 This project was created to satisfy the need of a service that provides communication and state synchronization between a guild official webpage and the official guilds discord server.
 To achieve that I have choosen a micro-services design for the whole web application avoiding unnecessary bound between this service failure and the whole web application failure plus bringing easier CI/CD working flow, thanks to runnung this service in an independent docker container.
 The features this service can provide to a guild web application are:

 1-Sync in-webpage guild member's titles and roles with the guild's discord server roles.
 This includes creating, assigning/revoking and deleting discord roles from the webpage.